w3c/w3c-website-redesign-documentation/writing-guide.md

 ### NetlifyCMS

+You need to be invited to access NetlifyCMS.

-To access NetlifyCMS go to [https://ecstatic-mccarthy-0be5bd.netlify.app/admin/](https://ecstatic-mccarthy-0be5bd.netlify.app/admin/)
+To access NetlifyCMS go to [https://w3c.studio24.net/admin/](https://w3c.studio24.net/admin/)

 Login either with your GitHub account (which must have write access to the [repo](https://github.com/w3c/w3c-website-redesign-documentation)) or a Netlify user (you need to be invited to join).